DOCX document File – The quintessential guide

-The popularity of the DOCX document file ensures developers create specifically for the document file type.
-Learn how to open, convert and utilize the DOCX.
+The DOCX is a text-based file that is highly editable, easy to use and manageable in size.
+The popularity of the DOCX document file ensures developers will continue to create specifically for it.
+Learn how to open, convert and utilize the DOCX with this guide.

 The DOCX was introduced by Microsoft in the new millennium as an upgrade from the previous DOC format.
 Though it’s mostly used to edit and create with text and hyperlinks, it also holds other media such as images.
-This file format remains one of the most widely used, and is accessible through numerous programs.
+This file format remains one of the most widely used and is accessible through numerous programs.

-It’s also a very popular document file format, so it’s likely that sharing it with other users is acceptable.
-They’re likely to have Microsoft Word and be able to easily open and edit the file.
+It’s one of the most popular document file types, which is convenient when sharing with others.
+In fact, most users have Microsoft Word and can easily open and edit the file.
 In a team setting, a DOCX is ideal due to its editing capabilities.
 Team members can quickly share and edit the DOCX amongst one another, making it perfect for projects and campaigns.

 To convert a DOCX file:

-- open the file in Microsoft Word.
+- Open the file in Microsoft Word

-- Then click ‘file’
+- Click ‘file’

-- Click ‘save as’.
+- Click ‘save as’

 - From the dropdown menu, select the file type you wish to save it to (PDF, etc)